-- O Mass merchants (Wal-Mart), home centers (Lowe's and Home Depot), and specialty auto retailers (Pep Boys, AutoZone and CSK Auto) are now requiring suppliers to provide complete category management, demographic analysis and product offerings that enhance the individual retailer's "gross margin per square foot."
+- Mass merchants (Wal-Mart), home centers (Lowe's and Home Depot), and specialty auto retailers (Pep Boys, AutoZone and CSK Auto) are now requiring suppliers to provide complete category management, demographic analysis and product offerings that enhance the individual retailer's "gross margin per square foot."
 Mass merchants are also consolidating categories to drive out costs and more broadly leverage existing relationships.
-We believe we are well positioned to take advantage of these trends, and we are implementing a supply-chain and category management strategy to increase these customers' switching costs. - Trailer brakes represent a new product category that we believe will allow us to utilize our existing supply relationships with OEM trailer manufacturers to seek a greater share of their trailer component purchases.
+We believe we are well positioned to take advantage of these trends, and we are implementing a supply-chain and category management strategy to increase these customers' switching costs. - O Trailer brakes represent a new product category that we believe will allow us to utilize our existing supply relationships with OEM trailer manufacturers to seek a greater share of their trailer component purchases.
 We have introduced a new line of brake actuators which, when bundled with our existing brake product lineup, enable us to offer greater content per trailer to the trailer OEMs.
 We are also broadening our traditional focus on Wesbar-branded waterproof trailer lighting to include a full line of non-waterproof lights designed to capture a greater share of the cargo and utility trailer market. - O Automotive and RV OEM--The recent acquisitions of HammerBlow and Highland have provided a strong platform for additional growth in North America.
 Existing relationships with European, Japanese, Korean and domestic manufacturers have positioned Cequent to expand beyond towing into bundled accessory solutions.
-Product development includes the DPS system and accessories, cargo management, plastics, programmable converters, and advanced trailer brake control technology.
-The RV OEM channel provides a very similar opportunity to now bring a full product and solutions portfolio of towing and cargo management solutions for large RV manufacturers. - Our recently introduced Dual Port System is an innovative and patent-protected category of towing hitches designed to add greater stability and carry more weight than traditional rear-of-vehicle applications.
+Product development includes the o Our recently introduced Dual Port System is an innovative and patent-protected category of towing hitches designed to add greater stability and carry more weight than traditional rear-of-vehicle applications.
 Applications include bike carriers, cargo trays and enclosed cargo carriers.
 We believe that our Dual Port System and related accessory volume represent a significant growth opportunity over the next several years.